openshift/openshift-docs/modules/install-sno-requirements-for-installing-on-a-single-node.adoc.md

 # Requirements for installing OpenShift on a single node

-Installing {product-title} on a single node alleviates some of the requirements for high availability and large scale clusters.
+Installing OpenShift Container Platform on a single node alleviates some of the requirements for high availability and large scale clusters.
 However, you must address the following requirements:

 * **Administration host:** You must have a computer to prepare the ISO, to create the USB boot drive, and to monitor the installation.
-* **CPU Architecture:** Installing {product-title} on a single node supports `x86_64` and `arm64` CPU architectures.
+* **CPU Architecture:** Installing OpenShift Container Platform on a single node supports `x86_64` and `arm64` CPU architectures.
-* **Supported platforms:** Installing {product-title} on a single node is supported on bare metal, vSphere, AWS, Red Hat OpenStack, and {rh-virtualization-first} platforms.
+* **Supported platforms:** Installing OpenShift Container Platform on a single node is supported on bare metal, vSphere, AWS, Red Hat OpenStack, and {rh-virtualization-first} platforms.
-* **Production-grade server:** Installing {product-title} on a single node requires a server with sufficient resources to run {product-title} services and a production workload.
+* **Production-grade server:** Installing OpenShift Container Platform on a single node requires a server with sufficient resources to run OpenShift Container Platform services and a production workload.

   **Minimum resource requirements**